MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 ## Next Steps: A Roadmap to Documentation

-Having completed the **Microsoft R Services** tutorials, you are ready to dive right in and start using R for your own purposes.
+Having completed the tutorials, you are now ready to dive right in and start using R for your own purposes.
 While the tutorials have given you the basic tools to begin exploring, you may still want more guidance for your specific tasks.
-Luckily, there is a huge library of Microsoft R Services, R, and S documentation that can help you perform almost any task with R. This brief roadmap points you toward some of the most useful documentation that Microsoft is aware of.
+Luckily, there is a huge library of Microsoft R, open-source R, and S documentation that can help you perform almost any task with R. This brief roadmap points you toward some of the most useful documentation that Microsoft is aware of.
 (If you find other useful resources, drop us a line at revodoc@microsoft.com!)

-The obvious place to start is with the rest of the **Microsoft R Services** document set, which includes documentation on the **RevoScaleR** package for scalable data analysis (on all platforms):
+The obvious place to start is with the rest of the **Microsoft R** document set, which includes documentation on the **RevoScaleR** package for scalable data analysis (on all platforms).
+You can find this documentation on this site using the table of contents on this page.

-- *RevoScaleR Getting Started Guide* (RevoScaleR\_Getting\_Started.pdf).
-A tutorial introduction to RevoScaleR, providing extended examples of using RevoScaleR to analyze huge data sets via parallel external memory algorithms.
-- *RevoScaleR User’s Guide* (RevoScaleR\_Users\_Guide.pdf).
-A more detailed explanation of the features of RevoScaleR, including data manipulation, linear models, logistic regression, generalized linear models, a contingency table analysis, and decision trees and forests.
-- *RevoScaleR Distributed Computing Guide* (RevoScaleR\_Distributed\_Computing.pdf).
-A tutorial introduction to RevoScaleR’s distributed computing features (currently supported on Windows HPC Server, Hadoop, and Teradata).
-- *RevoScaleR ODBC Import Guide* (RevoScaleR\_ODBC.pdf).
-Additional information on accessing ODBC data from RevoScaleR.
-- *RevoScaleR HPC Server Getting Started Guide* (RevoScaleR\_HPC\_Server\_Getting\_Started.pdf) A tutorial introduction using RevoScaleR’s distributed computing features on Microsoft HPC Server.
-- *RevoScaleR Hadoop Getting Started Guide* (RevoScaleR\_Hadoop\_Getting\_Started.pdf).
-A tutorial introduction using RevoScaleR’s distributed computing features on Hadoop.
-- *RevoScaleR Teradata Getting Started Guide* (RevoScaleR\_Teradata\_Getting\_Started.pdf).
-A tutorial introduction using RevoScaleR’s high-speed Teradata connection and distributed computing features in Teradata.
-- If you are planning to integrate R analysis with a third party package, there is also a complete set of RevoDeployR documentation: *DeployR Administration Console Guide* (DeployR\_Administration\_Console\_Guide.pdf)*,* *DeployR Deployment Planning Guide* (DeployR\_Deployment\_Planning\_Guide.pdf), *DeployR Enterprise Security Guide* (DeployR\_Enterprise\_Security\_Guide.pdf), *DeployR Migration Guide* (DeployR\_Migration\_Guide.pdf), and *DeployR Overview Guide* (DeployR\_Overview\_Guide.pdf).

 Next, you should be aware of the R Core Team manuals, included with every R distribution: